wscherphof/fastify-htmxample/README.md

 1. [dev-htmx](https://github.com/wscherphof/dev-htmx), the frontend complement
    of fastify-htmx, to:
    1. Enable HTMX and Hyperscript.
-   1. Direct Ajax requests to the Fastify server while the page is served by the Vite dev server.
+   1. Direct Ajax requests to the backend server while the page is served by the frontend dev server.
-   1. Pass URL query parameters along with the Ajax requests.
-   1. Detect when the page is loading from a "pushed" URL, and refetch the corresponding content.
+   1. Fetch the inital app content from the backend, and insert it in the "empty" index.html from the frontend dev server.

    Note that while we use Vite as the bundler in this repo, the dev-htmx package is not bound to it; you could replace Vite with any alternative that knows